Spring Fest Exhibitor Form #1 due Friday, December 14, 2018

 Spring Fest Exhibitor Form #2 due Monday, February 4, 2019

 Below are documents and links that will help you navigate and successfully plan your Spring Fest presence.
-Should you have any questions, please contact Danica Kirkpatrick at email@example.com for help or to set up a meeting.
+Should you have any questions, please contact Amy Winger at firstname.lastname@example.org for help or to set up a meeting.

 Spring Fest Exhibitor Overview

 There are several requirements to be an exhibitor at Spring Fest.
 Here are a few frequently asked questions to get you started:

 How can I be part of Spring Fest?

 Any college, unit, or department within Purdue University can be part of Spring Fest, as long as they have an educational message that is suitable for the family-style audience.